Traci offered the following statement to the press in light of the General Assembly special session,

-Because the balance of power in the Virginia State Senate rested on the outcome of this race, Republicans will now control the majority and have the ability to block any legislative efforts by Governor Terry McAuliffe.
-The next opportunity for Democrats to regain control of the State Senate will not occur until next November when every Senator is up for re-election.
+"Because the balance of power in the Virginia State Senate rested on the outcome of (the special election), Republicans now control the majority and have the ability to block any legislative efforts by Gov. Terry McAuliffe.
+"The next opportunity for Democrats to regain control of the state senate will not occur until next November when every senator is up for re-election."